Chig-Beef/RootPowerPerf/README.md

 A fun performance challenge!
 Try to complete the challenge as fast as you can in any language!

 ## How It Works
-Clone this project, and use `generate.py` to create a data set.
+Clone this project, and use `generate.exe` (look down to the generating section) to create a data set.
 It will be saved in the same directory (or folder) as `generate.py`.
 Everybody else's solution will be in the `src` folder.
 Now you need to add your solution!